IBM-Bluemix-Docs/ComposeForRethinkDB/connecting-bluemix-app.md

 # Connecting an {{site.data.keyword.cloud_notm}} application

 To connect an {{site.data.keyword.cloud}} application to your service, use the service credentials that are created when the service is provisioned.
-The sample app demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForRethinkDB_full}} service using the provided credentials, and how to create a database and read from and write to the database.
+The sample app demonstrates how to use Node.js to connect to an {{site.data.keyword.composeForRethinkDB_full}} service using the provided credentials, and how to create a database and read from and write to the database.

 ## Connecting using the 'Hello World' sample app